 The NVS department is led by the executive management group, and contains of 11 divisions, which are run as individual units, five centres and two core facilitites.
 NVS is also host department for five doctoral schools and one doctoral programme.

 Division of Social Work

 Centre for Social Sustainability (CSS)

 Research & Education

 NVS has a close collaboration with the Stockholm County Council and continued expansion of our research and education into the health care sector is ongoing.
 Our obligations include developing academic competence within the health care system in primary care, geriatric medicine and care and rehabilitation.
 We also interact with the county's municipalities regarding the future of elderly care.

 Tomorrow’s health care staff, researchers, and teachers are trained in an environment of specialist medical care, in close collaboration with the county's inpatient, outpatient and community care, and internationally recognized research.
 NVS is developing a unique profile in higher education at both undergraduate and advanced levels, with all of the education closely linked to research.
 Our department is responsible for the majority of courses in three undergraduate health care study programmes: nursing, physiotherapy, and occupational therapy.
 NVS is also the organizer for the Master's degree programmes in these study fields - as well as for ten specialist nursing programmes.
 We are coordinators for education in the general medicine and geriatrics part of the programme in Medicine and also for a course in the Psychology programme.
-Teaching at the department comprises nearly 1600 full-year students in undergraduate level programmes, corresponding to 30% of KI's educational activities.
+Teaching at the department comprises more than 1600 full-year students in undergraduate level programmes.
+In total, NVS is responsible for 40 percent of KI's educational activities.